brillout/awesome-universal-rendering/readme.template.md

  - Tools (SSR, SSG, Pre-rendering)
  - Learning Material (SEO and performance benefits of universal rendering, how to implement, etc.)

-Modern view libraries (React, Vue, Angular, etc.) can render views to the DOM in the browser but as well .
+Modern view libraries (React, Vue, Angular, etc.) render views to the DOM in the browser but they can as well render views to HTML in Node.js.
-This is called universal rendering or ismorphic rendering.

-To leverage to
+This capability can be used to render the same view twice:
+First to HTML then again to the DOM.
+(Re-rendering the view in the browser is called *hydrating*) This practice is called *universal rendering* (aka isomorphic rendering).

-Rendering interactive views to HTML lead to improvements in SEO, SMO and performance.
+Universal rendering leads to improvements in SEO, SMO and performance.
-To improve SEO, SMO, and performance.

-The techniques to render JavaScript-generated-content to HTML are:
+There are several techniques to achieve universal rendering:

  - Server-Side Rendering (SSR)
+ - Static Site Generators (SSG)
  - Pre-Rendering
- - Static Site Generators (SSG)

-They are explained in the [Introduction](#introduction).
+These techniques and the benefits of universal rendering are explained in the [Introduction](#introduction).

 #### Contents